SAP-archive/btp-extend-workflow-cai-msteams/README.md

 - Native MS Teams app including interfaces for creating Leave Requests
 - Principal Propagation usage for the communication with SAP SuccessFactors
-- Leave Request notifications send from SuccessFactors to MS Teams including actions like Confirm or Decline
+- Leave Request notifications send from SAP SuccessFactors to MS Teams including actions like *Confirm or Decline*
 - Guidance on how to extend this scenario with On-Premise system connections (e.g. S/4HANA) using Principal Propagation

 Stay excited!
 Coming Soon ...